 - Students can only withdraw from a required or cognate course for academic reasons one time.
 Withdrawing from two courses results in a CAA (see item 6).

 - All students are required by the Undergraduate Program and Curriculum Committee to complete external, standardized, comprehensive nursing examinations as a condition of graduation.
 (Fee required for these examinations.)

-- Students must meet Health Requirements and complete Criminal Background check and CPR certification as specified in the section below.
+- Students must meet Health Requirements and complete a Criminal Background check and CPR certification as specified in the section below.

 Course Progression Requirements